opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/high-performance_computing_ecss.rst

    -  InfiniBand NIC type: **Mellanox Technologies ConnectX-4 Infiniband HBA (MCX455A-ECAT)**
    -  Mellanox official website: http://www.mellanox.com/

 -  For SUSE HL1 ECSs, if IPoIB is required, you must manually configure an IP address for the InfiniBand NIC after installing the InfiniBand driver.
-For details, see `How Can I Manually Configure an IP Address for an InfiniBand NIC? <../../faqs/network_configurations/how_can_i_manually_configure_an_ip_address_for_an_infiniband_nic.html>`__
+For details, see :ref:`How Can I Manually Configure an IP Address for an InfiniBand NIC? <en-us_topic_0083225171>`

 -  HL1 ECSs support the following OSs: